gbv/jskos2marc/README.md

 ### jskos2marcxml

-Convert an array of JSKOS objects to a MARCXML string.
+Convert an array of JSKOS objects to a [MARC XML] string.

 ### marcxml

-Convert an MARC JSON record to a MARCXML string.
+Convert an MARC JSON record to a [MARC XML] string.

 ### jskos_decode